 - National Transportation Policy:

-The Policy will: (i) establish a planning framework for road transport, (ii) develop a framework for grant of permits, and (iii) specify priorities for the transport system, among other things.
+The Policy will: (i) establish a planning framework for road transport, (ii) develop a framework for the grant of permits, and (iii) specify priorities for the transport system, among other things.

-- Constitution of National Road Safety Council (NRSC)/ State Road Safety Councils and District Committees: The Government has constituted the National Road Safety Council as the apex body to take policy decisions in matters of road safety in pursuance of Section 215 of Motor Vehicle Act 1988.
+- Constitution of National Road Safety Council (NRSC)/ State Road Safety Councils and District Committees: The Government has constituted the National Road Safety Council as the apex body to take policy decisions in matters of road safety in pursuance of Section 215 of the Motor Vehicle Act 1988.

 - The GOI has requested all States/UTs for setting up of State Road Safety Council and District Road Safety Committees, and to conduct their meetings, on a regular basis.